-Date:

-HEAD TEACHER TO COMPLETE and return to student

-Your appeal has been upheld and c orrect procedures followed to estimate you ir result based on past performance.
-The result is as follow vs: Task Attempted YES / NO Your estimate Your result was equal to or h nigher than estimated.
-No adjustment has been made.
-Your result was below the es stimate.
-Your mark has been adjusted acco ordingly.
-Your estimate is NOTE: Any requests for review of the with reasons, within three days. his decision with reasons must be given to the principal in writing, Head Teacher's signature: Date: / / Office: SENTRAL Entry Attention:

-Forms: Illness Misadventure Appeal Form

-Independent evidence Section A of illness: to be completed by a medical practitioner

-Diagnosis of medical condition :

 Date of onset of illness:

-Date(s) and time(s) of all consul tations relating to this illness:
+Date(s) and time(s) of all consultations relating to this illness:

-Please describe how the studen t's condition/symptoms could affect the eir examination performance.

-It is essential that you provide f ull details in the space provided or on a dditional sheet(s) and attach

-Them to the application(s).
+Please describe how the student's condition/symptoms could affect their examination performance.
+It is essential that you provide full details in the space provided or on additional sheet(s) and attach them to the application(s).

-Any other comments or informa (If there is not enough space, pla ition which may assist in the assessmen ease attach additional sheet(s). t of the student's appeal.
+Any other comments or information which may assist in the assessment of the student's appeal.

+(If there is not enough space, please attach additional sheet(s).

+Please note that any fee for providing this report is the responsibility of the student.

+Name of Doctor or other Health professional pro viding this information.

-Profession: professional providing this information Place of work/orga nisation:
+Profession: Place of work/organisation:

+Address:

 Contact phone: Signed: Date:

+Se ction B

+00

-Section B of misadventure to be comple Such as a police officer o r counsellor
+Independent evidence of misadve person such as a police officer or a relevant

-t?
+Date of misadventure event:

+Were you a witness to the event?
 Yes / No

-idence you are providing?
+If No how did you obtain the evidence you are p roviding?

 Are you known to the student?
-Yes / No. If Yes, nature of relationship:
+Yes / No If Yes, r nature of relationship:

 Description of event:

 Name:

-Place of work/organisa
+Profession: Place of work/organisation:

 Address:

 Contact Phone: Signed: Date: